Blue Spring State Park: manatees and Florida’s most perfect swimming spot

 Where is Blue Spring State Park?

-Blue Spring State Park is a little over a half hour away from Daytona Beach.
+Blue Spring State Park is a little over a half hour away from Daytona Beach in Orange City, Florida.
 It’s actually really easy to get to and quite simple to make a day trip out of.
 We paired it with the trip to Ponce De Leon Springs State Park.
 In the morning we swim in the Fountain of Youth and in the afternoon we swam at Blue Spring.
 If you are visiting Orlando this is also an easy trip to add on (45 minutes).
 After a whole bunch of time and Disney World, no doubt you’ll be ready for some nature and Blue Spring State Park is just perfect for that.